-Destruction or damage of terrestrial or aquatic ecosystems or endangered species directly or by induced development: (High/Medium/Low with description):
+Destruction or damage of terrestrial or aquatic ecosystems or endangered species directly or by induced development:

+(High/Medium/Low with description):

 Low.
-Under this scheme establishment interventions, the effect of destruction or damage of endangered species is very low.
+Under this scheme establishment intervention, the effect of destruction or damage of endangered species is negligible.

-Activities that canleadtolandslides, slumps, slips and other mass movements in roadcuts:
+Activities that can lead to landslides, slumps, slips and other mass movements in road cuts:

-In pre-construction phase, stock piling of raw materials can lead to localized land slips.
-The impacts can be minimized by careful selection of stock pile locations and ensuring large amounts are not stored in one place.
+In pre-construction phase, stock piling of raw materials unlikely can lead to localized land slips.
+The impacts can be minimized by careful selection of stock pile locations and ensuring large amounts will not be stored in one place.